-- 12.4 Shortlisting of Applicants by Project Appraisal Committee: Based on the evaluation, the Project Appraisal Committee shortlists applicants whose proposals demonstrate the most potential for successful implementation and impact.
-These shortlisted applicants are then invited to proceed to the next stage of the application process. - 12.5 Submission of Detailed Proposal/ Business Case by Shortlisted Applicants: Shortlisted applicants are required to submit a comprehensive Business Case.
+- 12.5 Submission of Detailed Proposal/ Business Case by Shortlisted Applicants: Shortlisted applicants are required to submit a comprehensive Business Case.
 This document must (but not limited to) include the following elements: - 12.5.1 Identification of Cluster: As per the cluster definition provided in the guidelines - 12.5.2 Feasibility Study cum Gap Assessment Report: A thorough analysis of the cluster's current state, identifying gaps and opportunities for development - 12.5.3 Detailed Financial Projections: Including estimated costs, anticipated revenues, and financial viability of the project - 12.5.4 Approach & Methodology: A clear plan outlining how the project will be implemented, managed, and monitored - 12.5.5 Supporting Documents: Any additional documentation necessary to substantiate the Business Case - 12.6 Field Visits / Validation: Following the submission of the Business Case, the proposals are subject to field visits and validation exercises.
-These are conducted to verify the factual accuracy of the details provided, assess the ground realities, and ensure the readiness of the proposed clusters for development. - 12.7 Evaluation of Business Case by Project Appraisal Committee & Approval by Project Approval Committee: The validated Business Cases shall be re-evaluated by the Project Appraisal Committee using the Implementing Agency (IA) Evaluation Matrix provided in Annexure 5.
-The Project Appraisal Committee then forwards its recommendations to the Project Approval Committee.
-The Project Approval Committee conducts a final review, ensuring that the most promising projects meet all statutory and procedural requirements, and grants approval accordingly. - 12.8 Negotiation of Agreements: Upon approval, negotiations are conducted to finalize the terms and conditions of the project agreements.
+These are conducted to verify the factual accuracy of the details provided, assess the ground realities, and ensure the readiness of the proposed clusters for development. - 12.7 Evaluation of Business Case by Technical Committee & Approval by Approval Committee: The validated Business Cases shall be re-evaluated by the Technical Committee using the Implementing Agency (IA) Evaluation Matrix provided in Annexure 5.
+The Technical Committee then forwards its recommendations to the Approval Committee.
+The Approval Committee conducts a final review, ensuring that the most promising projects meet all statutory and procedural requirements, and grants approval accordingly. - 12.8 Negotiation of Agreements: Upon approval, negotiations are conducted to finalize the terms and conditions of the project agreements.
 These negotiations ensure that all parties are in consensus on the roles, responsibilities, financial commitments, and timelines associated with the project. - 12.9 Signing of Grant Agreement: Following successful negotiations, a formal Grant Agreement is signed between the implementing agency (IA) and the relevant authorities.
-This agreement legally binds the parties to adhere to the stipulated terms and conditions throughout the project lifecycle.
+This agreement legally binds the parties to adhere to the stipulated terms and conditions throughout the project lifecycle. - 12.10 Disbursement Based on Milestones: Financial assistance is disbursed in tranches, contingent upon the achievement of predefined milestones.
+This milestone-based disbursement ensures accountability and continuous progress toward the project goals.

-- 12.10 Disbursement Based on Milestones: Financial assistance is disbursed in tranches, contingent upon the achievement of predefined milestones.
-This milestone-based disbursement ensures accountability and continuous progress toward the project goals. - 12.11 Monitoring of Projects: Continuous monitoring is conducted to ensure compliance with the project's objectives and timelines.
+- 12.11 Monitoring of Projects: Continuous monitoring is conducted to ensure compliance with the project's objectives and timelines.
 Regular reports, field visits, and evaluations are utilized to track the progress, address any issues promptly, and ensure the project's success. - 12.12 Multiple scenarios of overlapping projects in the same geography may come up once a rolling call for proposal is published.
 The possible scenarios and the policy to be followed for selection of IA in each of them is given in Annexure 6. - 12.13 In case of limited budget, proposals shall be awarded in the order of merit based on marks obtained in evaluation of the business case/ DPR as per Annexure 5. - 12.14 Efforts shall be made to adhere to the following timeline for the project award process:

 Table 3: Timeline for project award process

 S.No.
 Process Milestone Process (in days)

 1. Issue of Quarterly Rolling Notice (EoI) -

 2. Submission of Concept Note by Bidders Submission cycle ends on the last day of the 3 rd month of the applicable quarter (T)

-3. Review & Shortlisting of Concept Note by Project Appraisal Committee T+7
+3. Review & Shortlisting of Concept Note by Technical Committee T+7

 4. Submission of detailed proposal/ Business Case by shortlisted Applicants T+50

 5. Field visits / Validation T+65

-6. Evaluation of Business Case by Project Appraisal Committee & Approval by Project Approval Committee T+80
+6. Evaluation of Business Case by Technical Committee & Approval by AC T+80

 7. Signing of Grant Agreement T+90

-^{}Days means working days
+Days means working days

-13. Project Appraisal and Project Approval Committee
+13. Technical and Approval Committee